Cephas Washburn

-Cephas Washburn (July 25, 1793 – March 17, 1860) was a noted Christian missionary and educator who worked with the Cherokee of northwest Arkansas and eastern Oklahoma.
+Cephas Washburn (July 25, 1793 – March 17, 1860) was a Christian missionary and educator who worked with the Cherokee of northwest Arkansas and eastern Oklahoma.
+He later worked to establish churches in Arkansas.

 Early life and education

 Cephas Washburn was born on July 25, 1793, in Rutland, Vermont.
-His parents were Josiah W. and Phebe (nee'Cushman) Washburn.
+His parents were Josiah W. and Phebe (née Cushman) Washburn.
 His father was a farmer, and Cephas seemed destined to follow in that occupation.
 However, he suffered a broken leg while working and decided to take up teaching as a career.
 While raising enough money to pursue higher education, he taught school in Groton, Massachusetts, in 1814 and 1815.
 While teaching, he became a member of the Congregationalist church and decided to become a missionary to the Indians.

-He graduated from the University of Vermont and the Andover Theological Seminary.
+He graduated from the University of Vermont, and the Andover Theological Seminary.
 After graduating from the University of Vermont, he was ordained as a Congregational minister.
 The Royalton Congregational Association in Randolph, Vermont, licensed Washburn to preach in January 1818.

 On October 6, 1818, he married Abigail F. Woodward of Randolph, Vermont.